registration FOR ENTRANCE EXAMINATION

 Applications are accepted in Danish, Norwegian, Swedish and English.

-Entrance examinations for the Bachelor programmes Composition, Music Production, Music Performance and for the Masters programmes Music Performance, Music Education and Nordic Master: The Composing Musician are normally held in Danish.
+Entrance examinations for the Bachelor programmes Composition, Music Production, Music Performance, Music Management and for the Masters programmes Music Performance, Music Education and Nordic Master: The Composing Musician are normally held in Danish.
 If the applicant does not speak or understand Danish, the examination can be held in English.

 The entrance examination for the Masters programme European Jazz Master and the Advanced Postgraduate Diploma programmes are always held in English.